How Much Money Will Be Bet On The Super Bowl In 2024?

 Wisconsin | No | Yes | N/A |

 More money is legally wagered on the Super Bowl than ever before in the US and expansion outside of Nevada is still just getting started.
-Thirty-three states, plus Washington, D.C., have legalized sports betting so far, with Massachusetts just starting with retail and online to follow in March.
+Thirty-five states, plus Washington, D.C., have legalized sports betting so far, with North Carolina the next state to start.

 Wagering on the Big Game is likely to increase year-over-year as more and more states legalize sports gambling.